-Increasing ailments have made it imperative to have health insurance cover.
+Increasing ailments have made it imperative to have health insurance coverage.
 However, there isn’t only one health insurance policy that is available.
 Various plans serve different purposes.
 Each of them is best suited for a specific set of medical needs.
 Hence, having a different plan helps attain coverage for various treatments.

 Lately, there have been rising instances of life-threatening diseases gripping people.
 These diseases are not only severe but also fatal.
 Thus, treatment becomes the highest priority.
-With the help of health insurance plans that specifically address these ailments, you need not worry about treatment costs at such times.
+With the help of health insurance plans specifically addressing these ailments, you need not worry about treatment costs at such times.
 These plans are termed critical illness policies.

 What is critical illness insurance?

 Critical illness insurance is the one that provides medical coverage against ailments of severe intensity.
 These ailments are those that, if ignored, can lead to fatalities and include conditions like cancers of different organs, stroke, renal failures, coronary artery bypass surgery, organ transplant, and the like.
-Since the treatment cost of these ailments is high, the pay-out under a critical illness insurance plan is paid at lump sum at the beginning when the illness is diagnosed.
+Since the treatment cost of these ailments is high, the pay-out under a critical illness insurance plan is paid as a lump sum at the beginning when the illness is diagnosed.

 How do standard health insurance policies fall short of tackling these critical ailments?